amelia1105/README-generator/README.md

 ## Usage

-1. Open the command line and change to the README-generator directory.
+1. Open the command line if it is not already open.
 Run Node on the index.js file:

     ```sh
     node index.js